Updated: Nov 11, 2022

 Learn how to put together a strong wage claim to increase your chances of winning.
-A California Employment Law Attorney can make all the difference.
+The help from a California Employment Law Attorney can make all the difference

 If your company refuses to pay you the salaries or benefits you are owed, you can file a wage lawsuit as an employee in California.
 The method of receiving these unpaid salaries or benefits begins with a salary claim.

 File Your Unpaid Salary Claim

 The Labor Commissioner's Office reviews the dispute to decide whether any salaries or benefits are due when a salary dispute is submitted.
 A settlement session between the employee and the employer is arranged to address the conflicts in most situations.
 A trial is held if the problems are not settled at the meeting so that a hearing officer can review the facts and decide on the allegations.
-Your Los Angeles Employment Lawyer will guide you through the process.
+Your Best Employment Lawyer in California will guide you through the process.

 There is no authority for the Labor Commissioner's Office over independent contractors.
 Simple labor rights are not granted to those workers who are misclassified as independent contractors.
-File a salary lawsuit if you think your employer is misclassifying you as an independent contractor.
-A hearing can be held by the Labor Commissioner's Office to decide whether a worker has been misclassified as an independent contractor.
+File a salary lawsuit if your employer misclassifies you as an independent contractor.
+The Labor Commissioner's Office can hold a hearing to decide whether a worker has been misclassified as an independent contractor.

 Statute Of Limitations For Unpaid Wages in California